bbellify/bbellify/README.md

 Nomadic intellectualism has led me winding through many lives: I've been a teacher (pre-K, college) and a soap maker, a hotel manager and a small business manager.
 I'm a runner and a guitar player.

-In addition to plain curiosity, a central motivation for this has always been simply seeking what it means to live a good life.
-It is clear we can no longer ignore certain novelties of modernity, forces that would have abandon seeking the good in exchange for infinite scrolling: hyper-stimulation, garbage media, predatory consumer tech, etc. You know what I'm talking about.
+In addition to plain curiosity, a central motivation for that has always been exploring what it means to live a good life.
+It is clear we can no longer ignore certain novelties of modernity, forces that would have us abandon seeking the good in exchange for infinite scrolling: hyper-stimulation, garbage media, predatory consumer tech, etc. You know what I'm talking about.

 Now my basecamp is web development.
 It is exhilarating and empowering, and a stepping stone on a path toward a vision.

-Join me across the new frontier.
+Find me across the new frontier.

 </br>